JMS55/jms55.github.io/content/posts/2026_08_29_bevy_sixth_birthday/index.md

 Long time contributors I've been friends with have become extremely burnt out and disengaged from Bevy, OSS, and even programming in general, in large part due to AI (and in part due to e.g. lack of an editor for years).

 I have no magic solution to this, but I ask everyone: be kind to each other.
-Many of us want Bevy to be great, and have more in common than we do differences that divide us.
+We all want to see Bevy succeed, and we have more in common than we do differences that divide us.

 ### Questions & Answers